Zefirus78/Zefirus78/README.md

 - 👋 Hi, I’m Nick
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning Front-End development
+- 🌱 I’m currently learning Java Backend Development
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me Junior Front-End Developer?
+- 📫 How to reach me ...

 <!---
 Zefirus78/Zefirus78 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.